-Ike Turner was a wife beater, drug addict, and an all around turd, but he was one of the most influential rock and roll performers of all time.
-There’s a little known song by Ike that says, “I can do bad all by myself.”
+Ike Turner was a wife beater, drug addict, and an all-around turd, but he was one of the most influential rock and roll performers of all time.
+There’s a little-known song by Ike that says, “I can do bad all by myself.”
 Those words ring so true with me.
 For the most part, I get up every morning with the same beliefs, and opinions I went to bed with.
-If I want to find like minded points of view, I know just where to go.
-Echo chambers run by some of the most convincing, self serving, self appointed “patriots” are a dime a dozen.
+If I want to find like-minded points of view, I know just where to go.
+Echo chambers run by some of the most convincing, self-serving, self-appointed “patriots” are a dime a dozen.
 These talking heads can be seen on radio and TV, and the wannabes, well, they’re all over my computer screen, all ready to tell me what I should think.
 Friends, there are no AH-HA MOMENTS.
-There are no moments of sudden realization, inspiration, insight, recognition, or comprehension to be found on FaceBook, Instagram, Twitter or anywhere else.
+There are no moments of sudden realization, inspiration, insight, recognition, or comprehension to be found on FaceBook, Instagram, Twitter, or anywhere else.
 AH-HA Moments are much harder to find.
 They’re found at the end of a walk on a sunny day, a birth announcement, an obituary, or maybe just in a quiet moment.
 AH-HA moments are personal.
-They come when you get that feeling in your gut, when you are finally able to admit to yourself you’ve been wrong or misguided about someone or some issue.
-Beliefs and opinions need to remain just that, and not allowed to become dogma.
+They come when you get that feeling in your gut when you are finally able to admit to yourself you’ve been wrong or misguided about someone or some issue.
+Beliefs and opinions need to remain just that, and not be allowed to become dogma.
 I think we all have to take a hard look at them, no matter the subject.
 There comes a time when we have to ask ourselves, Is this the hill I choose to die on?
-No-one knows better than me how powerful ego is.
-Ego keeps us from publicly admitting mistakes.
+No one knows better than me how powerful the ego is.
+The ego keeps us from publicly admitting mistakes.
 Falling on the sword with a public admission is a tough pill to swallow, and is a bridge too far for most.
 Having said that, the important thing is how we move forward.
 Just remember, changing your mind, and making a quiet correction can be as personal as you want it to be.
 The important thing is making that correction.
-It really makes you feel free, and truly independent.
+It really makes you feel free and truly independent.